Ship more developer-focused

 The goal is to remove engineers from the production process as much as possible and to only involve them when absolutely necessary.

-How does pricing work for this kind of engagement?
+How does pricing work for video production?

 Most projects are scoped and priced as a fixed engagement based on the length and complexity of the resource.